okeeffed/cheat-sheets/Python-Data-Structures.md

 			i = i - 1
 ```

+***

+### More on Heap Operations

+Generally implemented as an array due t the nature of accessing children.

+## ---- Inserting an element (up-heap, percolate-up)

+1. Add element to the bottom level of the heap
+2. Compare the added element with its parent; if they are correct, stop
+3. If not, swap the element with its parent and return to the previous step

+We do not need to check the other child in the end, as the `transistive relation` will ensure that it holds.

+## ---- Extract (down-heap, percolate-down)

+The procedure for deleting the root form the heap.

+1. Replace the root of the heap with the last element on the last level
+2. Compare the new root with its children; if the order is correct, stop
+3. If not, swap the element with one of its children and return to the previous step (swap with smaller child in min-heap and larger child in max-heap) - always swap the child that has the larger and correct difference

+***

 ## PYDS-16.4: Binary Search Trees

 - We've seen two different ways to get key-value pairs in a collection